Hornets respond to LaMelo Ball wrist injury with a deadline trade with Warriors

 The Charlotte Hornets added some point guard depth at the NBA trade deadline Thursday, acquiring Brad Wanamaker from the Golden State Warriors.

-The Hornets are essentially absorbing Wanamaker’s $2.25 million salary into what was about $4 million in salary-cap space.
+The Hornets are absorbing Wanamaker’s $2.25 million salary into what was about $4 million in salary-cap space.
 The Hornets have an open roster spot, so there is no need to release another player to add Wanamaker.
+The Warriors’ likely incentive is lowering what figures to be a big luxury-tax bill at the end of the season.

-The Hornets are technically giving up one or two two second-round picks, but terms of the deal mean it’s highly unlikely either of those picks is ever conveyed to the Warriors.
+The Hornets and Warriors are technically exchanging second-round picks, but the way this trade is structured, it’s highly unlikely either pick would actually be conveyed to the other team.

 Wanamaker signed a one-year contract with Golden State, so the Hornets have no obligation to him beyond this season.
 He averaged 4.7 points, 2.5 minutes and 16 minutes this season with the Warriors.
-He is shooting a career-worst 35% from the field this season.
+He is shooting a career-worst 35% from the field.

 Hornets general manager Mitch Kupchak kept that last roster spot open throughout the first half of the season.
 He took a similar approach two seasons ago before eventually claiming Shelvin Mack off waivers after the trade deadline to be a third point guard.